Monday Mar 29th, 2021, 0900-1930

 Klondyke Road to Clark Peak rec area Segment 10, mm 207

 After all our goodbyes, Bob dropped us off at the start.
 We walked a series of dirt roads from Klondyke Rd to Tripp canyon…the foothills before the mountains began.
 Along the way we met the local rancher, Kyle, who told us to ignore his private property and no trespassing signs, hikers were welcome.
-Of course we already had ignored the signs because it’s all BLM land.
-He just installed several new solar wells and is trying to deter theft and vandalism from passing vehicles…I can’t blame him after seeing the havoc vehicle access can cause.
-We benefit greatly from these solar wells too so it’s a weird balance.
+Of course we already had ignored the signs because we knew it was all BLM land.
+He just installed several new solar wells and was trying to deter theft and vandalism from passing vehicles…I can’t blame him after seeing the havoc vehicle access can cause.
+We benefited greatly from these solar wells too, so it was a weird balance.

 He invited us to try water from his newest well at Indian springs.
 We didn’t really need water but we just had to open the nozzle and like magic, clean water came out.
 What a treat!
 I wish they were all so easy.
 We got to a cross country portion just as it was starting to get warm.
 We had to go up and over a steep ridge but it was pretty straightforward with minimal bushwhacking.
 There was even a stock trail to follow on the way down.
 But I sweated a ton getting over this obstacle.

 We took an alternate from Tripp Canyon, as the main trail was said to be “almost impassable”.
 The alt mostly followed dirt roads and had water so it was a no-brainer.
 The first road was more of a trail following a water line.
 Ranchers run these lines from springs or wells for miles to deliver water to distant troughs and storage tanks.
 Except this one had split near the source, from which a nice fountain was pouring forth…another easy fill.